bighelmet7/allianz/README.md

 oc create -f ping-bc.yaml # bc stands for BuildConfig
 ```

 We need to create the Service, Route and DeploymentConfig files.
-There are a three points to mark with the DeploymentConfig:
+Three aspects of the DeploymentConfig need to be noted:
 * The image property of spec.template.spec.containers[0] must be empty, because it will be automatically fulfilled by the ImageStreamTag (previously created by the BuildConfig).
-* The ImageChange triggers works only when it detects a new builed image 'ping-app:latest' in order to perfom another deployment with it (https://docs.openshift.com/container-platform/4.1/builds/triggering-builds-build-hooks.html#builds-using-image-change-triggers_triggering-builds-build-hooks)
+* The ImageChange triggers work only when it detects a new build image 'ping-app:latest' in order to perform another deployment with it (https://docs.openshift.com/container-platform/4.1/builds/triggering-builds-build-hooks.html#builds-using-image-change-triggers_triggering-builds-build-hooks)
 * ImageChange has an **automatic** parameter that has to be set to _false_, to avoid any conflict between Jenkins and Openshift deploying at the same time.

 ```bash
 oc create -f ping-route.yaml -f ping-svc.yaml -f ping-dc.yaml
 ```

-Finally the pipeline creation is a BuildConfig file using the Jenkins strategy.
-Also notice that we can't use declarative pipelines as default, for that a plug-in must be installed.
-Looking closer at the node label we wrote 'nodejs' because there are three basic agents in Jenkins using Openshift which are: _Base, Maven and NodeJS_ (https://docs.openshift.com/container-platform/3.11/using_images/other_images/jenkins_slaves.html).
+Finally, through the Jenkins strategy a pipeline is created that is essentially a BuildConfig file.
+Also it's worth nothing that we can't use declarative pipelines as default; for that a plug-in must be installed.
+Our pipeline uses a 'nodejs' agent to execute our defined stages.
+Jenkins provide us three agents, which are: _Base, Maven and NodeJS_ (https://docs.openshift.com/container-platform/3.11/using_images/other_images/jenkins_slaves.html).
 If another agent is needed, create it using the Jenkins configuration system option and make sure that **oc** is installed.

 ```bash
 oc create -f ping-pipeline.yaml
 ```

-We can execute this pipeline by opening the OKD dashboard (login using devops), selecting our project **allianz** and clicking on Builds>Pipelines, there should be a panel with our 'ping-pipeline' and a 'Start pipeline' buttons, click on 'Start pipeline' and wait for Jenkins to execute it.
+We can execute this pipeline by opening the OKD dashboard (login using devops), selecting our project **allianz** and clicking on Builds>Pipelines.
+There should be a panel with our 'ping-pipeline' and a 'Start pipeline' buttons.
+Click on 'Start pipeline' and wait for Jenkins to execute it.